ShaneHutter/packmule/README.md

 ## Arguments and switching

 Capitals are the primary switches and at least one is required.\
-Primary switches can be combined (possible?), which will cause\
-tasks to queue up, and be performed in.\
-the most ideal order.\
+Primary switches can be combined, which will cause tasks to queue\ up, and be performed in the most ideal order.\
 Optional lowercase sub switches \
 Note:  argparse is not suitable for this, a parser must be built.